ifo/bad-git-presentation/README.md

 - Meta Git
   - The anatomy of a good git commit message
   - Index (adding before commiting)
+  - Metaphor?
+Code snapshots like photos?
+Oh wait that's a simile

 - Talking about Git Commands
   - git commit